JuscelinoMamede01/juscelino-portfolio-site/README.md

 ## 🚀 Technologies

-This project was developed for portfolio using the following technologies:
+This project was developed for my portfolio website using the following technologies:

 - [NextJS](https://nextjs.org/ "NextJS")
 - [Typescript](https://www.typescriptlang.org/ "Typescript")